Electrostatic Spray Painting Basics

 Also, the process is quick, so there will be minimal interruption to your business.
 Professional painters plan the job ahead of time and then get in and out quickly so you don’t have to worry about a thing.

 It also comes in a large variety of color options.
 Try moving past the standard blacks and grays, and go with something bold!

 Finally, it can be done in-house or in a factory.
 You can have someone come in and spray paint your filing cabinets, elevator doors, and other metal objects without taking them out of your building.
 Also, large metal objects don’t have to be taken apart.
 This makes electrostatic spray painting the obvious choice for lots of businesses.

 Just like any other project, there are some disadvantages, as well, although they are minor.
 This process only works with conductive materials.
 If the material isn’t conductive, however, there are ways you can use bonding to make it conductive.

 You must also be careful with the equipment.
 The equipment tends to be delicate, and if you use it improperly, you could potentially start a fire.
 Of course, you don’t have to worry about that if you go with a professional company, like Spray Finishes.

-Electrostatic spray painting is a quick and easy way to dress up the old metal objects in your office.
+Electrostatic spray painting is a quick and easy way to dress up the old metal objects in your space.
 Let Spray Finishes handle the work for you while you sit back and enjoy the finished product.
 With years of experience in electrometric spray painting, we know how to minimize downtime while ensuring customer satisfaction.
 Contact us to talk about your project today.